software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 1. Add the spring-boot-starter-security and thymeleaf-extras-springsecurity6 dependencies for the project
 2. Add a Spring Security configuration class
 3. Add a User JPA entity class with id, username, role and passwordHash attributes, and a UserRepository JPA repository class
-4. Add a Thymeleaf template for the user registration form
+4. Add a Thymeleaf template for the user registration form containing fields for username, password and password confirmation
 5. Add a UserController controller class and a method for rendering the user registration form
 6. Add a method for the UserController class that saves the user to the database
 7. Add validation for username and password